 Recent developments in sampling theory have shown that some classes of sparse signals can be sampled below the Nyquist rate.

-In this paper, we have briefly reviewed the main aspects of the theory and then discussed variations of the method to handle noise and for compression.
-In both applications numerical results have shown the potential impact of this new framework.
+In this paper, we have briefly reviewed the main aspects of the theory and discussed some possible applications.
+Numerical results have shown the potential impact of this new framework.